This mega menu is not fully functional and still being developed. Please use the Brands menu to view all products in each brand.

 4.5 metres (15') from the top of the stove

 This is not only part of current building regulations but is usually also a stipulation by the stove manufacturer to ensure that there is enough updraught in the flue system for their stoves to work properly.
 At least one stove manufacturer that we know of specifies a greater minimum height.
-Flues that are less than 4.5 metres will require a flue draught calculation carried out by a flue specialist and a specification for the appropriate flue system.
-The installation itself will also need to pass the BS8303 (2019) spillage safety tests to ensure effective operation.

 Maximum height of single skin connecting flue pipe

 Preferably less, as this will help limit any flue gas heat loss so that it can safely exit the flue system and reduce the chances of condensation.
-If you are not using an existing chimney and flue liner, then beyond 1400mm you must use twin wall insulated flue pipe because of the excessive heat released from the single skin pipe which will naturally rise towards any combustible ceiling components.
+If you are not using an existing chimney and flue liner, then beyond 1500mm you must use twin wall insulated flue pipe because of the excessive heat released from the single skin pipe which will naturally rise towards any combustible ceiling components.
 You cannot revert to single skin flue pipe once twin wall has been used at any point in the flue system.
 Single skin (uninsulated) flue pipe, and for that matter chimney liner, must never be used to pass through the ceiling, roof or walls.
 Ceilings require the use of a ventilated fire stop and walls need a purpose-made wall sleeve to prevent water ingress.

 Minimum straight flue height before bending